 Most juice jacking attacks end up happening on mobile phones.
 But that doesn’t mean mobile phones are more vulnerable to juice jacking attacks than other devices.
 It’s simply because they’re the most used mobile device and hence, the device that’s most likely to need a charge on the go.

-But any device that charges via USB is vulnerable.
+But any electronic device that charges via USB is vulnerable.
 That means mobile phones and tablets, but also smartwatches, fitness bracelets, and even laptops (if they support USB charging – and many do).

 How to prevent juice jacking attacks